-Mexico U.S. Canada EU Japan Korea 2018 Per-Capita Avocado Consumption (in lbs) 14.9 8.0 5.5 2.3 1.1 0.5
+Mexico U.S. Canada EU Japan 2018 Per-Capita Avocado Consumption (in lbs) 14.9 8.0 5.5 2.3 1.1

-Source: Hass Avocado Board, Korea Customer Service, The World Bank, United States Department of Agriculture-Economic Research Service.
-Korea per capita consumption based on total imported volume over total population.
+Source: Hass Avocado Board, United States Department of Agriculture-Economic Research Service

-Avocado consumption in international markets has also grown, and we believe these markets are primed for continued expansion.
-The EU, the second largest import market globally, grew imports at a 16.5% CAGR from 2016 to 2018.
-Avocado consumption increased accordingly over that time period, reaching annual per capita consumption of 2.3 pounds in 2018.
-In 2019, extraordinary market disruptions led to a 26.1% decline in avocado imports to the EU.
-Peru, a key export market to the EU, experienced heavy rainfall in the first quarter of the year which damaged crops and hindered access to some farms.
-These supply constraints impacted the volume of fruit available and reduced overall exports from Peru by 35.8%, following record volumes in 2018.
-Although this dynamic had an outsized impact on EU imports, we believe that the EU avocado market will experience robust growth in the future.
-We also believe that the current low levels of consumption in China, Japan and Korea will drive future growth in these markets.
+Avocado consumption in key markets outside the U.S. has also grown, and we believe these markets are primed for continued growth.
+The EU, the second largest import market, has grown at a 16.5% CAGR from 2016 to 2018, reaching 1.3 billion pounds and an annual per capita consumption of 2.3 pounds in 2018.
+Canada has grown to become the third largest import market at 208 million pounds due to a 10.0% CAGR from 2016 to 2018, as well as an annual per capita consumption of 5.5 pounds in 2018.
+We believe that the current low levels of consumption in China, Japan and Korea present an opportunity for growth in these markets.

-The following chart sets forth import volume of Hass avocados by top importing markets, in millions of pounds, in 2019:
+The following chart sets forth import volume of Hass avocados by top importing markets, in millions of pounds, in 2018: